p911n/add_kali/README.md

 - Exit the script.

 ## Usage
-sudo chmod +x a
+sudo cd add_kali && sudo chmod +x a && ./a
-./a

 ## now you can just type 'a' in cmd